- Submission Guidelines

 Submission Guidelines for The Journal of Values-Based Leadership

 The Journal of Values-Based Leadership invites you to submit manuscripts for review and possible publication.
 The JVBL is dedicated to supporting people who seek to create more ethically and socially-responsive organizations through leadership and education.
 The Journal publishes articles that provide knowledge that is intellectually well-developed and useful in practice.
 The JVBL is a peer-reviewed journal available in both electronic and print fora.
-The readership includes business leaders, academics, and students interested in the study and analysis of critical issues affecting the practice of values-based leadership.
+The readership includes business and government leaders, academics, and students interested in the study and analysis of critical issues affecting the practice of values-based leadership.
 The JVBL is dedicated to publishing articles related to:

 - 1. Leading with integrity, credibility, and morality;